fnuanu1/cse15l-lab-reports/report4.md

 **Final Screenshot of "done" message on github webpage:**

 The image below also confirms a successful git push as "done" comment shows up when I refreshed the webpage to see if the changes were updated on the remote account, which is a yes here as seen.
+Here:

 ![Image](final.png)

-Overall Command Summary and Key Presses Effect: The commands like `git add`, `git commit`, `git push`, `ls`, `cd`, `pwd`, `ssh`, `git clone`, `bash` and `vim`.
+**Overall Command Summary and Key Presses Effect:** The commands like `git add`, `git commit`, `git push`, `ls`, `cd`, `pwd`, `ssh`, `git clone`, `bash` and `vim`.
 As described above the details or summary of each of these commands, we overall used these commands to access account, clone respositories, access directories, change contents of the file, run the tests and push out those changes.
 The effect of Key Presses in general seems to shorten the time I spent typing each character so here, I realized that just like I used `<ctrl+c>` and `<ctrl+v>`, I must use other key presses to help me shorten the time it takes for me to complete a possible change in vim or in terminal so I should get in the habit of using `<tab>` and other shortcuts.
 Most of the time, I was just using `<enter>`, which allows the command line to be inputted and an output is produced accordingly through any of these commands used.